We have all seen the headlines of late concerning supply chain disruptions around the world. Some of the representative examples include:

 As supply chain managers and staff continue to navigate unexpected jolts to the supply chain system and ongoing logistics challenges, inbound inspections and product rework may increasingly be positioned by leaders as tools where potential problems can meet opportunities.

 Many companies have implemented quality control systems with overseas factories to minimize issues before products ship.
 However, inbound sampling inspections are also used regularly and serve as the last line of defense for many brands.
 They are a critically important screening tool for companies to identify and minimize the prospect of less than first-quality goods making their way on to stores, e-commerce channels, and ultimately consumers.

 Inbound inventory is expected to face increased scrutiny for enhanced inspections based on recent events and indicators which suggest the potential for increases in product integrity issues.
 As those “uh oh” moments surprisingly surface on inspections of inbound shipments, companies often need to quickly make product disposition decisions.
-In many cases, product rework is an increasingly viable option to save a shipment and turn
+In many cases, product rework is an increasingly viable option to save a shipment and turn problems into opportunities.

 Product rework can provide multiple benefits in addressing imported goods that have real or perceived product integrity issues.
 Opportunities and benefits include:

 - Potential to help brands preserve their reputation for quality products.

 - Opportunity to turn problematic goods into profitable merchandise.